-- Undergraduate mathematics class, algebra or higher, with a C or better - Programming classes including data structures with a C or better - One other technology-related class
+- College algebra or higher, with a C or better - Programming classes including data structures and object oriented programming with a C or better - One other computer-related class such as computer architecture or operating systems.

 Applicants for other disciplines or those lacking specific classes may be admitted with the provision that they take the prerequisite courses selected by the graduate program director on an individual basis.
 Some of these prerequisites may be fulfilled by work certification or previous experience.
 Applicants that fail to meet any of the above standard may be admitted on a conditional basis.